 Literature: understanding, appreciating, responding to, analysing and creating literature.
 Literacy: expanding the repertoire of English usage.

-Students will also develop skills in Digital Literacy enabling them to find, evaluate, use and create content using information technologies and the internet.
-They will become more proficient at evaluating websites, understanding the complexities of a digital footprint, learning how to stay safe on the internet, discovering how to avoid plagiarism and master the art of creating bibliographies and referencing work.
+Students will also develop skills in Digital Literacy, enabling them to critique, evaluate and create content using digital media texts.
+Through this study, they will become more proficient at evaluating websites, understanding the complexities of digital media and learning how to critique information on the internet.
+They will also discover how to avoid plagiarism and master the art of creating bibliographies and referencing work.
 MATHEMATICS In the Mathematics learning area, students learn the essential mathematical skills and knowledge whilst developing the numeracy capabilities needed in their personal, work and civic life.
 Importantly, they are provided with the fundamentals on which mathematical specialties and professional applications of mathematics are built.
-Students in Year 9 will be given the opportunity to work in ability groups that have programs developed to meet their academic needs.
+Students in Year 10 will be given the opportunity to work in ability groups with programs developed to meet their academic needs.
 All students study the Mathematics content strands: Number and Algebra, Measurement and Geometry, and Statistics and Probability.
-In 2024, students will have their Mathematical ability recognised in practical areas such as Woodwork, Metalwork, STEM and Home Economics.
+In 2025, students will have their Mathematical ability recognised in practical areas such as Woodwork, Metalwork, STEM and Home Economics.
 Cross curriculum planning will provide students with an opportunity to practise their theory knowledge in a practical setting.
 Students will be assessed in Mathematics where applicable.
-SCIENCE In Year 9, students will study Biology in the context of life under the microscope and look at a comparison between the cellular structures of a variety of different organisms.
-In Chemistry, students will study the properties of matter and the differences between elements, compounds and mixtures.
-In Physics, they will use the context of renewable energy, investigating the different forms of and efficiency of energy.
-Earth and Space will be taught with the theme of the rock cycle, studying the formation of rocks while studying geological time and resources.
-HUMANITIES AND SOCIAL SCIENCES In the Humanities and Social Sciences Learning Area, students learn about the world around them through the core units of History, Economics, Geography and Civics and Citizenship.
+SCIENCE In Year 10, students study evidence from biology, chemistry, geology, and physics to understand theories like natural selection and the Big Bang Theory.
+Students deepen their understanding of atomic theory and how elements are arranged in the periodic table and how they interact and react with each other.
+They learn how motion and forces are connected through physical laws.
+By studying the relationships between living, physical, and chemical systems, both locally and globally, students can predict how changes will affect the balance of these system HUMANITIES AND SOCIAL SCIENCES In the Humanities and Social Sciences Learning Area, students learn about the world around them through the core units of History, Economics, Geography and Civics and Citizenship.
 They learn to express themselves in a variety of different forms, and compare their personal values with those of the world around them.
 The focus is on the development of investigative and analytical skills through the study of current world issues.
 To help students gain a deeper understanding of how our past has influenced where we live and work today.
 In Semester 1, students are introduced to a range of skills with a focus on landscapes.
 Students move on to study urban development in Australia with a particular focus on migration.
 Students then investigate Medieval Europe, discovering the role of knights and castles, with an in-depth study of The Black Death.
 In Semester 2, time is spent investigating the way of life in an Asian country which is coupled with study into Economics and Market Influences to gain an understanding of how people live, work and are connected in our world.
-Students also look at Democracy and Law in action, concepts that help develop vital skills required for success in modern society.
+Students also look at democracy and law in action, concepts that help develop vital skills required for success in modern society.